ithacadsa/ithacadsa.github.io/committees.md

 permalink: /committees/
 ---

-* *Note: All committees are led by members working together as volunteers.
-If you would like to get involved with these or start one of your own, just reach out.* *
+* *All committees are led by members working together as volunteers.
+If you would like to get involved with these or start one of your own, just reach out.

 ## Affordable Housing Committee